 Piyush Bhatnagar, CTO and Founder at Authomate

-Enterprises will move towards context aware adoptive authentication technologies that can add multiple additional factors of authentication based on the what is being accessed, where it is being accessed from, behavior of the user as well as user biometrics.
-Smartphone based context aware authentication and identity solutions will lead the way with stronger security and with increased user convenience.
-These technologies will not only make our digital world safer but will also allow systems to offer additional challenges based on the user context to ensure authorized access to systems, applications, data, and internet capable devices.”
+Enterprises will move towards context-aware adoptive authentication technologies that can add multiple additional factors of authentication based on the what is being accessed, where it is being accessed from, behavior of the user as well as user biometrics.
+Smartphone-based context-aware authentication and identity solutions will lead the way to stronger security and with increased user convenience.
+These technologies will not only make our digital world safer but will also allow systems to offer additional challenges based on the user context to ensure authorized access to systems, applications, data, and internet capable devices.

 Ali Nazem, VP of BD at Shocard